The route is as follows.

 All roads on the route are asphalted, and the average quality of surface is good.
 Roadworks are possible; usually one lane is closed for repairs and the traffic goes through the other one.
 We will notify riders about coming roadworks.

 The valley of Katun from Gorno-Altaysk (Горно-Алтайск—for your convenience, we provide Cyrillic names that you may see on the road signs) to Ust-Sema (Усть-Сема) is a popular resort.
 There are many villages and camping grounds there, and hence the traffic may be significant.
-The route is almost flat, as the valley is wide, and the road doesn't go far from the river.

 There will be approximately 10 controls, including the start one.
 Riders will need to check in every time they pass the control.